fbpx

 Challenges

-Challenges in implementing digital transformation in the construction industry of Qatar include initial investment costs, resistance to change within the industry, and the need for upskilling the workforce to effectively utilize these technologies.
+Challenges in implementing Qatar's digital transformation within the construction industry include initial investment costs, resistance to change, and the need to upskill the workforce to utilize these technologies effectively.

 Future Prospects